leelee1995/methodules/README.md

 # Methods

-`useUnion(value: any, types: any[])` - This function will enforce the same type or object given for the new value.
+[`useUnion`](useunion) - This function will enforce the same type or object given for the new value.

-`useStrictUnion(value: any, types: any[], limit: Number)` - This function will enforce an initialized variable to use the given types everytime a, initialized variable is set to a new value.
+[`useStrictUnion(value: any, types: any[], limit: Number)`](usestrictunion) - This function will enforce an initialized variable to use the given types everytime a, initialized variable is set to a new value.
 (Note: limit is default to `Infinity`).

 `keySearch(object: any{}, key: String)` - This function will search and return the first matching value.